deepgram/gnosis/internal/services/README.md

 # Services Layer

-This directory contains the service implementations and domain models for the Gnosis application.
+This directory contains the service implementations and domain models for the Gnosis knowledge gateway.

 ## Structure